zlatnaspirala/matrix-engine-wgpu/readme.md

 - Resources place is ./public also this folder is root for output js builds, after all you get all needed stuff in one public folder (www).

+## Proof of concept
+  - Main example will be 🎲 Ultimate Yahtzee game.

 ## LINKS